-- The definition(s) and/or condition(s) that the permittee wishes to amend;

-- The nature of the proposed amendment;

-- The reasons for the proposed amendment;

-- A description of potential environmental impacts and proposed mitigations associated with the proposed amendment (see section 3.2, Item 17 and Appendix D);

-- An Engagement Record for the amendment;
+- The definition(s) and/or condition(s) that the permittee wishes to amend; - The nature of the proposed amendment (i.e., the proposed changes to the conditions, if known); - The reasons for the proposed amendment (e.g., a description of the proposed project changes); - Proof of eligibility for any proposed new land use areas (e.g., new mineral claims or quarry permits) (see section 3.2, Item 6); - A description of potential environmental impacts and proposed mitigations associated with the proposed amendment (see section 3.2, Item 17 and Appendix D); - An Engagement Record for the amendment;

-- An updated closure cost estimate, if applicable (see section 3.2, Item 18); and - Updated versions of any plans that may be affected by the amendment (see section 5.2).
+• An updated closure cost estimate, if applicable (see section 3.2, Item 18); and

+• Updated versions of any plans that may be affected by the amendment (see section 5.2).

-Where an approved Land Use Plan applies, the request must include a statement or table explaining how the proposed amendments meet the land use CRs of the applicable Land Use Plan(s) (see section 3.2, Item).
+Where an approved Land Use Plan applies, the request must include a statement or table explaining how the proposed amendments meet the land use CRs of the applicable Land Use Plan(s).
+Where the Tłicho Wenek'e (Land Use Plan) applies, include written confirmation of conformity from the Tłicho Government.
+(See section 3.2, Item 19).